xxxn3m3s1sxxx/Atlas-TQ1_0/README.md

 **Windows-specific**: The MKL backend that numpy may use loads `libiomp5md.dll`, a different OpenMP runtime.
 This causes `OMP: Error #15` at import time. `atlas_infer.py` sets `KMP_DUPLICATE_LIB_OK=TRUE` automatically to suppress this.
 If you see the error despite this, set `KMP_DUPLICATE_LIB_OK=TRUE` in your environment before running.

+### 🛠️ Windows Runtime Troubleshooting

+If you compile using the LLVM-MinGW toolchain and encounter a `FileNotFoundError` or activation error when loading `atlas.dll` via ctypes, ensure the following MinGW runtime DLLs are placed in your working directory (next to `atlas.dll`):
+- `libunwind.dll`
+- `libwinpthread-1.dll`
+- `libc++.dll`
+- `libomp.dll` (OpenMP parallelization backend)

+These are shipped with the LLVM-MinGW distribution under `x86_64-w64-mingw32\bin\`.
+Copy them next to `atlas.dll` or add that directory to your `PATH`.

 ## Architecture

 ```